Walleye Fishing Out Look

 As walleye soar to record levels, anglers, charter captains, and tourism officials are thrilled

-The walleye population in Lake Erie has exploded during the past few years — the fishing is considered to be great, and fisheries managers say it will likely get better in the near future as younger fish grow to keeping size.
+The walleye population in Lake Erie has exploded during the past few years — the fishing is considered to be great, and fisheries managers say it will only get better every year as younger fish grow.
+There are now big numbers of 5 and 6 year old walleye 20 to 26 inch!

 “We just had, based on our trawl survey, the best hatch we’ve ever seen,” said Travis Hartman, Lake Erie administrator at the Ohio Division of Wildlife’s Sandusky Research Station.
 “We’re very pleased.”